Opinion | Build Back Better is ‘dead,’ says Manchin. He’s not the only one to blame.

 The stimulus bill passed last March — with only Democratic votes, Manchin’s included — was deficit-financed, meaning lawmakers opted to borrow rather than pay for its costs.
 The final package was hailed as transformational, ambitious, New-Deal-like.

 Shortly after it passed, Biden began releasing frameworks for other economic priorities on his agenda.
-These programs, which the president pledged to pay for, included critical long-term investments and safety-net expansions, such as universal pre-K, child care, paid family leave, clean energy and climate programs, and cheaper health coverage.
+These programs, which the president pledged to pay for, included critical long-term investments and safety-net expansions, such as universal pre-K, child care, paid family leave, clean-energy and climate programs, and cheaper health coverage.

 In the wake of Biden’s celebrated, “transformational” stimulus, though, there was little political urgency to move on other big-ticket, Democratic-only agenda items.
 Significant intraparty disagreements ensued over priorities, pay-fors and the overall price tag of the package that came to be branded as “Build Back Better.”